alex-shef/mysite/README.md

 ## Final work IT-academy by Aleksei Shevchuk on Django(Python3) and PostgreSQL.

-### The blog with authentication system and full-text search.
+### The blog with registration users system, internationalization and full-text search.

 *SETUP INSTRUCTIONS for Windows*

-  Assuming you have Python setup.
+  It is assumed that you have Python and PostgreSQL installed.

   1. If 'pip' not installed:
         https://pip.pypa.io/en/stable/installing/